 Garlic lowers blood pressure

 The beneficial effects of garlic on cholesterol, blood vessel dilation and blood stickiness might be expected to help lower blood pressure.
-Different trials have shown different results, with some showing average reductions of 16.3/9.3 mmHg in people with hypertension, but others showing little benefit (mainly in those without an elevated systolic blood pressure).
-The latest meta-analysis, which includes data from ten randomised controlled trials, suggests that garlic extracts reduce blood pressure by an average of 4.4/2.68 mmHg compared with controls.
-This may seem small, but it is a significant result – comparable to that achieved with prescribed diuretic drugs.
+Different trials have shown different results, with some showing that taking garlic can reduce blood pressure by an average of 16.3/9.3 mmHg in people with hypertension.
+Other studies that mainly involved people without an elevated systolic blood pressure have not shown benefit, however.
+The latest analysis, which includes data from ten randomised controlled trials, suggests that garlic extracts can reduce blood pressure by an average of 4.4/2.68 mmHg compared with controls.
+This may seem small, but it is a significant result comparable to that achieved with prescribed diuretic drugs.

 Garlic may prevent colds